• Skip to primary navigation

 (b) The report described in Subsection (1)(a) shall include a detailed health history, and a genetic and social history of the adoptee.

-(2) The report described in Subsection (1)(a) may not contain identifying information or any information that identifies the adoptee’s birth parents or members of their families.
+(2) The report described in Subsection (1)(a) may not contain identifying information or any information that identifies the adoptee’s pre-existing parents or members of their families.

 (3) When the report described in Subsection (1)(a) is filed, a duplicate report shall be provided to the adoptive parents.